 TYPS’ residences include:

-- The Clifton Program is a non-gender specific home located in the Victoria Park and St. Clair area.
-It offers 6 beds with additional beds available on a fee for service or per diem basis for youth living with mental illness and/or developmental disabilities who may require longer term treatment.
+- The Clifton Program is a 6 bed non-gender specific home located in the Victoria Park and St. Clair area.

-- We also have two 8 bed homes near Pape and Danforth.
-The Woodycrest Residence serves young men and the Withrow Residence serves young women.
+- We also have an 8 bed home near Pape and Danforth.
+The Withrow Residence serves young women.

 - Emergency Shelter is available in a 35-bed dormitory like setting at our 95 Wellesley Street East location.

-Our residences are accredited by Children’s Mental Health Ontario (CMHO) and licensed by the Ministry of Children and Youth Services.
+Our residences are accredited by the Canadian Centre for Accreditation (CCA), and licensed by the Ministry of Health and Long Term Care.

 Daily programming includes three academic periods and one therapeutic treatment period, where students explore personal areas of strength and focus on skill development in the areas of anger management, communication skills, relationship building, self-esteem/self-awareness, responsibility, stress management, substance use, and problem solving.
 Students participate in planning their own program and future goals.

 TPYS provides services to youth who are in trouble with the law.
+We are committed to providing services that attend to the safety of youth, the community and TPYS employees.
 Our specialized programs include the following:

 - The Youth Mental Health Court Worker Program (YMHCW) serves youth who have been charged and are required to appear at court.
-Services are offered at 311 Jarvis St. and in the community, with flexible hours to meet client needs.
+Services are offered at 311 Jarvis St. and in the community, with flexible hours to meet young person’s needs’.
 The program is a voluntary short-term assessment and planning service for youth and the courts.
-The YMHCW plays a central role in the Community Youth Court, a specialized youth court at 311 Jarvis Street focused on mental health and addiction issues.
+The YMHCW plays a central role in the Community Youth Court, a specialized youth court at 311 Jarvis Street focused on youth who may have mental health and addiction concerns and/or developmental disabilities.
 It is not a trial court, but rather a problem-solving court.
-Youth work with the court team to develop a creative, individualized plan focusing on the client’s mental health and substance needs and the offending behaviour that brought them into conflict with the law.
+Youth work with the court team to develop a creative, individualized plan focusing on the young person’s mental health, substance and/or developmental needs and the offending behaviour that brought them into conflict with the law.

 TPYS operates two residences geared to the needs of young males involved in the Youth Criminal Justice System.
 The Everett Program and the Logan Program are both 8-bed houses offering specialized residential treatment programs for young males living with mental health or addiction issues.
 Clients are referred through the courts and probation services.
 The goal of the program is to prevent and reduce youth involvement in the criminal justice system and support their reintegration back into the community.
 TPYS staff work with clients to develop individualized Case Management Plans that reflect the client’s needs, strengths, and factors that could lead to reoffending.
 Both of these youth justice residences are staffed by at least two youth workers at all times, with additional employees scheduled to support programming and court.
-Residents also receive additional counselling support from professional counsellors with training in social work, clinical psychology, or related disciplines.
+Residents also receive additional counselling support from professional counsellors with training in social work and clinical psychology, and can make use of the services offered by TPYS including the YJ Mental Health Access, PATH and YMHCW programs.

 How to begin?